On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Lower bounds

-For each $R_i$ contributing 2 edges, we have similarly to the above that $b_iu_iv_i, c_iu_iv_i\in S$ and $a_ib_ic_i\notin S$.
+For each $R_i$ contributing 2 edges, by the remark after the proof of Claim~\ref{cl:k-free}, we have that $b_iu_iv_i, c_iu_iv_i\in S$ and $a_ib_ic_i\notin S$.
 For each such $i$, we remove first $b_iu_iv_i$ and then $c_iu_iv_i$ from~$S$.
 Meanwhile, $b_i$ and the $c_i$ can also be deleted since they do not belong to any other edges of~$S$.
-Moreover, $u_i,v_i$ must lie in some other edges of the remaining $3$-graph, since otherwise after deleting $b_iu_iv_i$ (or $c_iu_iv_i$) we would gain a $j^-$-configuration with $j\in [k]$, which contradicts to Claim~\ref{cl:k-free}.
+Moreover, $u_i,v_i$ must lie in some other edges of the remaining $3$-graph, since otherwise after deleting $b_iu_iv_i$ (or $c_iu_iv_i$) we would gain a $j^-$-configuration with $j\in [k]$, which contradicts Claim~\ref{cl:k-free}.
 Therefore, during each removal, we lose exactly one edge and one associated vertex.
-After cleaning all edges from $R_i$ with $t(R_i)=2$, we would obtain a $k_0$-configuration $S'$ with exactly $k_0+2$ vertices with $k_0\in [k]$.
-Then we remove edges from blocks $R_i$ with $t(R_i)=2$ from $S'$.
-For each $R_i$ with $t(R_i)=2$, we remove $b_iu_iv_i$ or $c_iu_iv_i$ from $S'$.
+After cleaning all edges from $R_i$ with $t(R_i)=2$, we obtain a $k_0$-configuration $S'$ with exactly $k_0+2$ vertices with $k_0\in [k]$.
+Then we remove edges from blocks $R_i$ with $t(R_i)=1$ from $S'$.
+For each $R_i$ with $t(R_i)=1$, we remove $b_iu_iv_i$ and $c_iu_iv_i$ from $S'$.
 By similar arguments, we conclude that during each edge removal, we lose exactly one edge and one vertex.
-Indeed, the remaining $3$-graph is $R_I$ with $3|I|$-edges and $3|I|+2$ vertices.
-(If $|I|=0$, then $R_I$ is an empty graph).
+Indeed, if $|I|\ge 1$, then the remaining $3$-graph is $R_I$ with $3|I|$-edges and $3|I|+2$ vertices.
+(If $I=\varnothing$, then $R_I$ is the empty 3-graph).
 We proved Items $(B)$ and $(C)$.